lmcl-umd/websiteWork/content/authors/magud/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "jmenend1@terpmail.umd.edu"
+email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Research Assistants
 ---
-Jeymi Menendez is an undergraduate transfer student at the University of Maryland majoring in Psychology and minoring in technology entrepreneurship.
-She has aspirations of attending graduate school and being able to contribute to the psychology field in the future by performing her own research.
+Juli Magud is a sophomore Psychology and Criminology and Criminal Justice major at UMD.
+Her family is from Argentina and she speaks Spanish fluently!
+She loves to learn about how the brain processes language as well as understand her own brain a bit better!